-PROPOSAL NO. 6 SUBJECT ANY FUTURE POISON PILL TO A SHAREHOLDER VOTE

-RESOLVED, Shareholders request that our Board adopt a bylaw or charter amendment that any future or current poison pill be subject to a shareholder vote as a separate ballot item, to be held as soon as possible.
+PROPOSAL NO. 6 SUBJECT ANY FUTURE POISON PILL TO A SHAREHOLDER VOTE shareholder vote as a separate ballot item, to be held as soon as possible.
 A poison pill is such a drastic step that a required shareholder vote on a poison pill is important enough to be a permanent part of our bylaws or charter - rather than a fleeting short-lived policy.